delhatch/falling-time-clock/README.md

 BTW, Daniel Shiffman's books "Learning Processing" and "Nature of Code" are excellent!
 Find them at: https://shiffman.net/books/

-In addition, I used some of the Box class from JanHBade's version of this type of clock.
+In addition, I used some of the Box class, and time-keeping code, from JanHBade's version of this type of clock.
 His version is located at: https://github.com/JanHBade/FallingTime

 KNOWN BUGS:
 1) There is a memory leak somewhere.
 Due to the world's walls, the number of bodies does not grow above a certain level (around 84), but the memory usage keeps constantly increasing.
 This happens even as the number of bodies decreases.
 Not sure why.